30 festive activities to do with your baby in December

 Make every day special with your little one this Christmas with our festive-fun planner.
-There's a different activity to do with your baby every day throughout December, from making some homemade Christmas gifts together to checking out the neighbours festive lights, here's how you can keep them entertained.
+There's a different activity to do with your baby every day throughout December, from making some homemade Christmas gifts together to checking out the neighbour's festive lights, here's how you can keep them entertained.

-1. Make elf post
+Make elf post

 How do Santa’s elves deliver post?
 Down the chimney of course!
 Create a house from a small cardboard box with the inner tube from a kitchen roll for the chimney.
 Cut a ‘door’ in the house big enough for your child to push open and close again.
 Now give the house some festive decoration. use painter’s tape to secure the chimney to a wall (painter’s tape can be left on any surface for several days without leaving a mark).
 Now, go to activityvillage.co.uk and print off fun Christmas picture outlines.
 Roll up each sheet of paper into a thin scroll and secure with a small-finger-friendly hairband.
-Now your youngster can ‘post’ his elf mail down the ‘chimney’ (it may need a helpful poke), open the door, take it out, discover the picture and colour it in.
+Now your youngster can ‘post’ their elf mail down the ‘chimney’ (it may need a helpful poke), open the door, take it out, discover the picture and colour it in.
 Hours of fun!

-2. Make them 'ho ho ho'
+Make them "ho ho ho!"

 • A Santa’s beard